JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 7. **Replace** [iothub name] with the `name` of the IoT Hub in the app settings

-8. In the connectionstring of 'IoTHub', **replace** [Connection String-Primary] with the remembered `Connection String-Primary Key` *Note*: this connectionstring should actually resemble the IoTHub connectionstring
+8. In the connectionstring of 'IoTHub', **replace** [Connection String-Primary] with the remembered `Primary Key` *Note*: actually, this connectionstring should resemble the full IoTHub connectionstring

    ![](img/TheThingsNetwork/bridge-config.png)